aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

   ngAfterViewInit(): void {
     merge(
-      this.#refresh$, // We add the refresh$ subject to the merge function.
+      this.#refresh$, // You add the refresh$ subject to the merge function.
       // The usage of the merge function allow us be able to have multiple sources of data like a manual refresh, a timer, etc.
     )
       .pipe(